 - Slide mounting with a suitable embedding medium.

 Analyses have to be performed on raw sample material or flotate and sedimented material.

-The method is qualitative, it means it delivers a result expressed as “present”, “absent” or “<LOD”.
-Based on morphological and histological features, the method enables to identify animal components from fish origin and “terrestrial” origin.
-The term terrestrial embraces mammalian and bird animal remains which often present overlapping morphological criteria making them hardly distinguishable from each other.
+The method is qualitative.
+It delivers a result expressed as “present”, “absent” or “below the decision limit”.
+Based on morphological and histological features, the method enables to identify animal components from fish origin, terrestrial invertebrates (insects) and “terrestrial vertebrates” origin.
+The term terrestrial vertebrates embraces mammalian and bird animal remains which often present overlapping morphological criteria making them hardly distinguishable from each other.
 Nevertheless analysis from raw sample material will permit to detect, if present, feather fragments relevant for the presence bird material.